witsa/synapps/index-en.md

 {% include table_of_content.html %}

-## **Synapps**: Pour rendre chaque détail spectaculaire
+## **Synapps**: To make every detail spectacular

-Synapps est la **nouvelle solution** de WIT de construction d'imagerie pour le REDY.
-La solution respecte les **standards** du WEB pour profiter des fonctionnalités modernes des navigateurs comme, entre autres, la capacité à s'adapter aux différentes tailles d'écrans et smartphones.
+Synapps is the **new solution** from WIT for building imaging for REDY.
+The solution adheres to WEB **standards** to take advantage of modern browser features such as, among others, the ability to adapt to different screen sizes and smartphones.

 ![Browsers](assets/browsers.png)
 ![Multi-platforms](assets/multi-platforms.png)

-> Il ne s'agit pas d'une simple évolution des synoptiques mais d'une **rupture** complète dans la façon de construire des applications !
+> This is not just an evolution of synoptic displays, but a complete **breakthrough** in the way applications are built!

 ![WhomeApp](assets/WHomeApp.gif)